-The discussion in the two foregoing sections shows that the preponderance of cosmological evidence favors a beginning of the universe (prior to which there was no physical reality).
-This beginning of physical reality marks the point at which our universe (and even a hypothetical multiverse or a universe in the higher dimensional space of string theory) came into existence.
+hypothetical multiverse or a universe in the higher dimensional space of string theory) came into existence.
 Recall (from Section II above), that quantum gravity and inflation theory allowed for four major hypothetical extensions of physical reality beyond our observable universe and prior to our Big Bang - the multiverse hypothesis, the bouncing universe hypothesis, the eternally static universe hypothesis, and the higher dimensional space hypothesis.
-The foregoing analysis shows the high probability that three of these hypotheses (the multiverse, bouncing universe, and higher dimensional string universe) entail a beginning, while one of them (eternally static universe) is inherently contradictory and therefore incoherent
+The foregoing analysis shows the high probability that all four of these hypothetical models have a beginning:

-- (1) Every multiverse hypothesis must be inflationary, subjecting it to the Borde-Vilenkin-Guth Proof, which entails a beginning in the finite past. - (2) Bouncing universe hypotheses fall prey to four major problems: (a) They are subject to the Borde-Vilenkin-Guth Proof (because their average Hubble expansion is greater than zero), (b) Carroll's requirement of "infinite fine-tuning for no apparent reason" in eternally bouncing universes (making them virtually impossible), (c) Banks' and Fischler's prediction that a single collapse will lead to a dark dead universe (maximum entropy), and (d) The probable flat geometry and preponderance of dark energy in our universe disallows the cessation of expansion into the future. - (3) The eternally static hypothesis falls prey to quantum instabilities according to Vilenkin and Mithani.
-It also appears to be intrinsically contradictory (perfectly stable and not perfectly stable prior to the Big Bang). - (4) The expanding and bouncing forms of the higher dimensional space hypothesis are subject to the Borde-Vilenkin-Guth Proof, which entails a beginning in a finite past time.
+(1) Every multiverse hypothesis must be inflationary, subjecting it to the Borde-Vilenkin-Guth Proof, which entails a beginning in the finite past.

+(2) Bouncing universe hypotheses fall prey to four major problems: (a) They are subject to the Borde-Vilenkin-Guth Proof (because their average Hubble expansion is greater than zero), (b) Carroll's requirement of "infinite fine-tuning for no apparent reason" in eternally bouncing universes (making them virtually impossible), (c) Banks' and Fischler's prediction that a single collapse will lead to a dark dead universe (maximum entropy), and (d) The probable flat geometry and preponderance of dark energy in our universe disallows the cessation of expansion into the future.

+(3) The eternally static hypothesis falls prey to quantum instabilities according to Vilenkin and Mithani.
+It also appears to be intrinsically contradictory (perfectly stable and not perfectly stable prior to the Big Bang).

+(4) The expanding and bouncing forms of the higher dimensional space hypothesis are subject to the Borde-Vilenkin-Guth Proof, which entails a beginning in a finite past time.